aloha666/Java2021/SEP Java Training Recap.md

     ```
     Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems.
-    Its a unmberlla that covers all the needed tool for MS.
+    Its a unmberlla project that covers all the needed tool for MS.
     ```